zandaqo/compago/README.md

 ### Observables

 `Observable` makes monitoring changes on JavaScript objects as seamless as possible using the built-in Proxy and EventTarget interfaces.
-Under the hood, Observable wraps a given object into a proxy that emits `change` events whenever a change happens to the object or its "nested" objects and arrays.
+Observable wraps a given object into a proxy that emits `change` events whenever a change happens to the object or its "nested" objects and arrays.
 Since `Observable` is an extension of DOM's EventTarget, listening to changes is done through the standard event handling mechanisms.

 ```ts
 import { Observable } from "compago";